 The questions below are meant to be used in a guided discussion on the book, “The Lessons of History” by Will & Ariel Durant.
-If you are interested in my detailed notes from this book, please email me.
+If you are interested in more detailed notes from this book, they are available here.

 A brief synopsis of the book is reprinted below from Amazon.

 “A concise survey of the culture and civilization of mankind, The Lessons of History is the result of a lifetime of research from Pulitzer Prize–winning historians Will and Ariel Durant.

 With their accessible compendium of philosophy and social progress, the Durants take us on a journey through history, exploring the possibilities and limitations of humanity over time.
 Juxtaposing the great lives, ideas, and accomplishments with cycles of war and conquest, the Durants reveal the towering themes of history and give meaning to our own.”